vbhakta27/Mission_to_Mars/README.md

 ### Mars Hemispheres
 * Visited the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.
 I used a Python dictionary to store the data using the keys `img_url` and `title`.
 I appended the dictionary with the image url string and the hemisphere title to a list.
 The list contains one dictionary for each hemisphere.

+## MongoDB and Flask Application
+I then used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the sources above.

+* First I converted the Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that executes all of the scraping code from above and returns one Python dictionary containing all of the scraped data.
+* Next, I created a route called `/scrape` that imports the `scrape_mars.py` script and calls the `scrape` function.
+* It then stores the return value in Mongo as a Python dictionary.
+* Created a root route `/` that queries the Mongo database and pass the mars data into an HTML template to display the data.

+* I then created a template HTML file called `index.html` that takes the mars data dictionary and display all of the data in the appropriate HTML elements